FlyingSuperman/python_coding/README.md

 ## 3.
 **In coding, for Kalman Filter how to represent the belif?**
-Kalman Filter: belif is a Gaussian. just use $mu$
+Kalman Filter: belif is a Gaussian. just use μ